 2. Save for the future

-In an uncertain economy, it’s vital to save money to cover any unforeseen emergencies, expenses, or changes in employment.
+Life can change at any moment.
+That's why it’s vital to save money to cover any unforeseen emergencies, expenses, or changes in employment.
 It's recommended to have 3-6 months’ worth of expenses in a savings account.
 If you’re ready to get started, look for a free, dividend-earning account to help you jump-start your savings while earning interest along the way.
 Open your savings account today.

 And while you’re at it, make savings automatic!
 You can have a predetermined amount of money transferred to a savings account as soon as your paycheck is direct-deposited, meaning you’re less apt to “miss” the money being there in the first place.

 Paying off high-interest debt offers you a bigger return on your money than almost anything else you can do.
 Once you’ve built your emergency fund, put as much money as you can (as fast as you can) toward eliminating debt.
 Plus, the more debt you pay down, the more money you’ll have to allocate elsewhere in your budget, turning those same dollars into savings, investments, vacations, college tuition payments, and more.

 To ensure you never miss a payment (which can damage your credit report, cause you to incur late fees, or even increase the interest rate on balances you owe), schedule automatic payments ahead of time.
 You’ll reduce debt as long as you make your minimum monthly payment, but if you can make a second payment each month, that’s even better.